razor-network/cli/Readme.md

 ## Installation
 1.`npm i` \
 2.`mv keys_sample.json keys.json`\
-3. add api keys in keys.json
+3. add api keys in keys.json\
+4. create directory 'keys'

 Please make sure that contracts repo is also cloned in parent directory and contracts are compiled with `truffle compile`. e.g. contracts are in ~/contracts and this dir is ~/cli\